khamuqbil/khamuqbil.github.io/_posts/2023-12-23-aljouf-platform.md

 Explore the blog at **[jouf.app/blog](https://jouf.app/blog)** for articles on how to improve daily airport operations, enhance the passenger experience, and stay up-to-date on the latest in aviation.

 #### **Feedback and Continuous Improvement**
 We believe in continuous improvement and value the input of both airport staff and the community.
-Users can submit feedback, rate services, and suggest new features or request additional services, ensuring that **www.jouf.app** evolves to meet the needs of those it serves.
+Users can submit feedback, rate services, and suggest new features or request additional services, ensuring that **JoufApp** evolves to meet the needs of those it serves.

 Submit your feedback [here](https://jouf.app/feedback/feedback-form) to help us make the platform even better.